dYdX - Project Breakdown | Revelo Intel

 dYdXv4, also known as dYdX Chain, was fully released on October 24, 2023, and represents significant enhancements and a new architecture.

-Unlike the current version, v3, which relies on smart contracts deployed on existing chains with centralized cloud services, v4 is a standalone Layer 1 (L1) blockchain.
+Unlike the v3, which relies on smart contracts deployed on existing chains with centralized cloud services, v4 is a standalone Layer 1 (L1) blockchain.
 This upgrade aims to scale and enhance decentralization using the CometBFT consensus and Cosmos SDK.
 Cosmos not only makes it easy to create a standalone blockchain but also offers strong cross-chain capabilities, high throughput, decentralization, and customizability.
 Additionally, each Cosmos chain has its own validators and layer 1 staking token.

 The fundamental problem with most L1s and L2s is that they cannot handle the throughput needed to run a first-class orderbook and matching engine.
 To solve those problems, the core feature of v4 is the implementation of a fully decentralized, off-chain orderbook, and matching engine.
 This means that the orderbook and trade execution will be processed off-chain, offering improved scalability and efficiency.